-There is a strange relationship between the forms of time and the self; the self is literally made up of psychological time, the two are the same thing.
+The self is literally made up of psychological subjective interior time, the two are the same thing.
 When time ends in this sense so does the self.
-But the progression of physical objective time is a threat to its sense of order, of permanence, even of its existence.
-Hence it lives in a type of time that’s purely imaginary and abstract and denies the only real concrete form of it.
+But the progression of physical objective exterior time is a threat to its sense of order, of permanence, even of its existence.
+Hence it exists in a type of time that’s purely imaginary and abstract and yet denies, lives in fear of its only real concrete form.

 In seeking self-improvement we may be tempted by the idea of changing ourselves gradually, putting it off into the future.
 This gradualness is the enemy of any real psychological change because the future is where the self retreats to safety, the ground on which it chooses to fight.
 Gradualness is safe because then the self doesn’t need to change at all.
 This is a subtle point as actual physical change which may include the brain can indeed be gradual or take place in the future.
 It’s the psychological future that is a way of avoiding change.
 Real change only happens in the present moment.